5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/numpy.rst

     void f(py::array_t<double> array);

-When it is invoked with a different type (e.g. an integer or a list of integers), the binding code will attempt to cast the input into a NumPy array of the requested type.
+When it is invoked with a different type (e.g. an integer or a list of integers), the binding code will attempt to cast the inputPtr into a NumPy array of the requested type.
 This feature requires the :file:`pybind11/numpy.h` header to be included.
 Note that :file:`pybind11/numpy.h` does not depend on the NumPy headers, and thus can be used without declaring a build-time